 - 1 large Vidalia onion, very thinly sliced

 - 1 8-ounce package of cream cheese, softened

 - 1/4 cup sour cream

 - 1 scallion, green part only, thinly sliced

 - Heat the olive oil in a medium skillet over medium-high heat.

 - Add the onions to the pan and sauté until they begin to brown, 5 to 7 minutes.

 - Stir in the water and scrape up any brown tidbits from the bottom of the pan.

-- Turn the heat to low and cook 30 to 35 minutes, stirring occasionally, until the onions are golden brown.
+- Turn the heat to low and cook for 30 to 35 minutes, occasionally stirring, until the onions are golden brown.
 If the pan looks too dry, add a tablespoon of water.

 - Let cool completely.

-- Using an electric mixer, beat cream cheese mixture until smooth.
+- Using an electric mixer, beat the cream cheese mixture until smooth.

 - Stir in the reserved onions and the scallions.

 - Serve with chips of your choice.